 1. Faster deliveries to capture more sales

 Beyond ensuring that you meet customer expectations, ShipBob helps turn logistics from a cost center to a revenue-driver.
-For example, ShipBob’s 2-Day Express Shipping program helps you compete with the largest players in the industry by offering equally speedy deliveries.
-This has translated to a 267% increase in annual sales, 18% reduction in cart abandonment rate, and additional ways to increase conversions.
+For example, ShipBob’s 2-Day Express Shipping Program helps you compete with the largest players in the industry by offering equally speedy deliveries.

 2. Cost-effective inventory management

-ShipBob’s software, including its inventory management features, enables tracking of all your products, ultimately helping you make more accurate purchasing and production decisions to save on inventory costs.
-Best of all, you don’t have to invest in a warehouse, land, infrastructure, equipment, warehouse management system, and workforce, or learn the ins and outs of operational protocols and regulations.
+ShipBob’s software, including its inventory management features, enables tracking of all your products, ultimately helping you make more accurate purchasing and production decisions to save on inventory and logistics costs.

 3. Convenient locations